wso2/docs-is/en/docs/develop/token2-authenticator.md

 10. Select the **Advanced configuration** radio button option .

-11. Add the **basic** authentication as a first step and **token2** authentication as a second step .
+11. Add the **basic** authentication as a first step and **token2** authentication as a second step.
 This is done to configure multi-step authentication.
 What this means is that a user who logs in would first have to enter their credentials that are configured with the Identity Server and then get authenticated using Token2 as